-In 1946, Pierre S. du Pont, familiar with Pierre Gentieu’s photographs, purchased the collection of 354 glass plate negatives from Pierre’s children, dating from 1879 to 1917.
+In 1946, Pierre S. du Pont, the son of Lammot du Pont who first recognized Pierre’s talent, purchased the collection of 354 glass plate negatives from Pierre’s children, dating from 1879 to 1917.
 Pierre S. du Pont made a set of prints for the family and for the Eleutherian Mills Historical Library, and donated the glass plate negatives to the Historical Society of Delaware.

 Pierre Gentieu is often mentioned in the books about the old Du Pont Powder Company.
 Pierre was a loyal employee who always gave more than what was expected.
 Through his photographs, and also his writings, Pierre greatly contributed to the history of industry, immigrants, and the Brandywine Valley.
 His fine photographs present a rare, long-term study of how it was during the heyday of the old powder mills at the end of the nineteenth and beginning of the twentieth centuries.

 “The photographs of Pierre Gentieu are truly one of the key collections without which Eleutherian Mills-Hagley Foundation exhibits, publications, and restorations would not be the same.” – Hagley Newsletter, Fall 1981